 Contributing to the Local Economy

-Our award-winning Urbean Cafe work force development program is a successful social business venture that has contributed $3 million dollars* back to the local economy since 2011, celebrating its five-year anniversary on July 1, 2015.
+Our award-winning Urbean Cafe work force development program is a successful social business venture that has contributed more than $4 million* back to the local economy since 2011, celebrating its five-year anniversary on July 1, 2015.

 The Urbean Cafe program is overseen by Broken Chains Ministry business manager, John Wiseman, and employs eight of our clients including cafe management staff.*